Today's Best Tech Deals

 The auto-locking mechanism can even be configured to engage instantly when the door closes, and this feature worked perfectly in my testing.
 Wyze also includes a geofencing feature allowing the door to unlock automatically when you come home, and though geofencing is often buggy, it worked reliably on the Wyze Lock.
 Detailed logging—available directly on the app’s home screen—keeps tabs of all this for you.

 Now for the downside: The Wyze Lock currently operates in a vacuum: There’s no Alexa or Google Assistant support, though Wyze says it’s coming this year.
-There’s also pending support for a sold-separately numeric keypad, letting you access the door from the outside without using the app, though this accessory has yet to be released.
+There’s also support for a sold-separately numeric keypad, letting you access the door from the outside without using the app, though the accessory had not been released at the time of our review.

-The price is, of course, the main attraction here: You’re getting a great piece of equipment for the $90 cost.
+The price is, of course, the main attraction here: You’re getting a great piece of equipment for $100.
 Compare it to products like the aforementioned August 3rd Gen lock, which is now selling for an average street price of $93—without the Wi-Fi bridge you’ll need to control it with your smart speaker.
 That will add another $68 to your cost.

 The other catch is that the Wyze Lock just isn’t much to look at.
 Maybe the enterprising homeowner can dress it up with some stickers.